tokKurumi/home-lab/.github/instructions/copilot.instructions.md

 # Edit .env and set HOST_APPDATA, then run:
 docker compose -f docker-compose.yml -f docker-compose.bind.yml up -d
 ```

+## Reverse Proxy Integration

+To access the dashboard through Nginx Proxy Manager:

+1. Uncomment ports in docker-compose.yml
+2. Or use Nginx as a reverse proxy with container name: `http://dashboard:7575`
+3. Ensure Nginx is in the `proxiable` network or connected to it
 ````

 ### .env.example